stanford-cs149/asst1/README_aarch64.md

   `mandelbrot_ispc --tasks` by changing the number of tasks the code creates.
-By only changing code in the function `mandelbrot_ispc_withtasks()`, you should be able to achieve performance that exceeds the sequential version of the code by over 32 times!
+By only changing code in the function `mandelbrot_ispc_withtasks()`, you should be able to achieve performance that exceeds the sequential version by a substantial amount!
   How did you determine how many tasks to create?
 Why does the number you chose work best?
 3.  _Extra Credit: (2 points)_ What are differences between the thread